 Artistic Director, Wise Owl Theatre

-Hailing originally from Drouin (Gippsland), Liz stepped trepidly into a beginner's acting class in 1989 while living in Vancouver, Canada and thus began her passion and love affair with the theatre.
+Hailing originally from Drouin (Gippsland, Victoria), Liz stepped trepidly into a beginner's acting class in 1989 while living in Vancouver, Canada.
+Thus began her passion and love affair with the theatre.

 As a Director, Liz has directed such classics as 'The Importance of Being Earnest' (Oscar Wilde), 'Long Days Journey Into Night' (Eugene O'Neill), Talking Heads (Alan Bennett), 'Junk Rooms' (Stephanie Briarwood), 'Salute the Man' (Jeannie Haughton), 'Laundry & Bourbon' (James McClure) and 'The Window Outside' (Belinda Lopez, 2012, 2019)

 As an actor she has performed Shirley in Willy Russell's one-woman play "Shirley Valentine", Oriel in Tim Winton's "Cloudstreet", Lindsey in Hannie Rayson's "Life after George", the Countess in Shakespeare's "All's Well that Ends Well" and Nell in Caryl Churchill's "FEN"...to name a few.

-TV and film credits include Neighbours, It's A Date (Peter Helliar Director), The Caretaker (Tom Conyers Director), Walk the Talk (Dreamworks/21st Century Fox, Shirley Barrett Director), Spud Monkey (Stuart McBratney Director)
+TV and film credits include Neighbours (Ch 10), It's A Date (ABC, Peter Helliar Director), The Caretaker (feature film - Tom Conyers Director), Walk the Talk (feature film, Dreamworks/21st Century Fox, Shirley Barrett Director), and Spud Monkey (feature film, Stuart McBratney Director).

 Liz is also a teacher of acting and theatre movement.

-Her work as a teacher explores the connection between breath and emotion that gives physical and vocal clarity to character development and storytelling.
+Her work explores the connection between breath and emotion that gives physical and vocal clarity to character development and storytelling.

 To contact Liz please email at: email@example.com